KatriinSch/KatriinSch/README.md

 # Hello people of the universe! ✨

-🌱 I’m currently learning in Kood/Jõhvi, planning to specialize in game development.
+🌱 I’m currently learning in Kood/Jõhvi, specializing in game development.

 Graphic desgin is my passion.